List of roads in London, Ontario: Huron Street

-Huron Street is a 9.21 km main thoroughfare in the eastern part of London, traversing the north edge of the city's older grid-network neighbourhoods, from the Thames River at Gibbons Park to the London International Airport.
+Huron Street is a 9.21 km main thoroughfare in the eastern part of London formerly Third Concession Road of London Township, traversing the north edge of the city's older grid-network neighbourhoods, from the Thames River at Gibbons Park to the London International Airport.
 It is interrupted for 330 m by a ravine between William and Maitland Streets.
 A 1971 official plan envisioned construction of the missing link, but is not now expected, the road to the west being of minor significance, and amid environmental considerations through the ravine.
 Most of the route is two-lane road.

 Historically, Huron Street extended east to Crumlin Sideroad at the east edge of London Township (closed to traffic upon development of military operational areas at the airport, but partly reopened in the 1990s), and there have been plans to extend it west across the Thames River to Western Road, connecting with an orphan segment between the river and Western Road which has now been renamed as part of the roadways at Western University.
 There is no current information on the routing of Huron in the vicinity of William and Maitland prior to the development of the area as part of London.